No new COVID-19 deaths in Wisconsin; 34.5% fully vaccinated

 Deaths for each day are reported by DHS HERE.

-As of Sunday afternoon, 315 COVID-19 patients were being treated in Wisconsin hospitals, down 22 from the day prior.
+As of Monday afternoon, 315 COVID-19 patients were being treated in Wisconsin hospitals, unchanged from the day prior.

-Of those, 108 are in the ICU, up four from the day before, according to the Wisconsin Hospital Association.
+Of those, 98 are in the ICU, down four from the day before, according to the Wisconsin Hospital Association.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)